cdluminate/ProdL/ProdL.md

 #### 0.7.1.
 OpenSSH -- Remote Login Client

 For what it's worth, I think OpenSSH is the most robust and resilient remote access solution.
 Please refer to the public materials for its basic usage.
 I shall point out some keys about it:

 1. **Automatic authorization using RSA key.** The simplest way for authentication is username + password, of course.
 However, it is widely known that many users tend to adopt very weak passwords lest they forget them.
 As a result, linux servers exposed to the public internet may be vulnerable to brute force SSH attack which enumerates commonly seen usernames and weak passwords from a pre-defined dictionary.
 Weak passwords can be easily compromised.
 However, I'd like to point out that SSH supports RSA-key authentication, which ensures a much stronger security level.
-To use such authentication method, you need to (1) generate a pair of RSA keys (private key and public key) using `ssh-keygen`;
-(2) Put yor public key as the `~/.ssh/authorized_keys` file on your server;
-(3) Configure your local SSH client, setting RSA key as the default authentication method.
+To use such authentication method, you need to (1) generate a pair of RSA keys (private key and public key) using `ssh-keygen`; (2) Put yor public key as the `~/.ssh/authorized_keys` file on your server; (3) Configure your local SSH client, setting RSA key as the default authentication method.

 2. **Don't want to type the password again and again?** When we work on a linux server, we may need to start new ssh sessions regularly, and enter the password again and again.
 In fact, there is a daemon program named `ssh-agent` which can remember the password for your RSA private key.
 It helps you skip entering the password anytime when you need to authorize (e.g., ssh, scp, rsync, etc) until timeout or process termination.
 If your desktop environment does not automatically launch the daemon for you, you may need to do it manually somehow.

 3. **Network Interruption:** SSH session may accidentally terminate under poor network condition.
-To prevent the ensuing and undesired remote process termination, we can (1) use `nohup(1)` to block `SIGHUP` (see `signal(7)`) for a child process;
-(2) use `mosh` to auto-reconnect (will be discussed later) ;
+To prevent the ensuing and undesired remote process termination, we can (1) use `nohup(1)` to block `SIGHUP` (see `signal(7)`) for a child process; (2) use `mosh` to auto-reconnect (will be discussed later);
-(3) use `tmux` to manage working processes under a tmux session (will be discussed later).
+and (3) use `tmux` to manage working processes under a tmux session (will be discussed later).

 OpenSSH is usually a part of standard linux server installation, so we expect it to be available in most cases.
 In some special cases, such as remote login